lord-saumagen/TS/README.md

 #TS - A TypeScript module collection

-This project is a collection of some TypeScript libraries which I wrote.
-Most of them are reprogrammed modules which are already available in some other javascript libraries.
-But I don't like that plain javascript libraries which often enough come with a bad coding style.
-I have the hope and vision that there will come more libraries which are written in TypeScript in the first place.
-My hope is, that this will bring a more professional coding style to the javascript community.
+This project is a collection of some TypeScript modules which I wrote.
+Most of them are reprogrammed modules which are already available in some other JavaScript libraries.
+I don't like that plain JavaScript libraries very much, because often enough they come with a bad coding style.
+I have the hope and vision that there will be  more libraries which are written in TypeScript in the first place in the future.
+My hope is, that this will bring a more professional coding style to the JavaScript community.

 The first module which I created is a LINQ implementation in TypeScript.
 I'm a great fan of LINQ in C#, so that was an natural choice to start with.
 There is more information about this project at the project page available.